 The School participates in the Teachers Insurance and Annuity Association-College Retirement Equities Fund ("TIAA-CREF") and the Supplemental Retirement Annuities ("SRA") plans.
-Both of these plans qualify as defined contribution retirement plans under Section 403(b) of the Internal Revenue Code ("IRC").
-Full time employees are eligible to participate in these plans after completing six months of employment.
+Both of these plans qualify as defined contribution retirement plans under Section 403(b) of the Internal Revenue Code ("IRC") and allow eligible employees to participate in these plans.